 Generally, Federal Work-Study is a federally subsidized program designed to promote part-time employment of financially eligible students to help avoid excessive debt while in school.

 Other financial aid is typically awarded and applied to your student account balance at the start of the semester.
 However, your Federal Work-Study award must be earned through hourly employment.
 As you work on-campus, you are paid an hourly wage from your Federal Work-Study award.
 If you do not find an on-campus job and ask them to utilize your Federal Work-Study award, you will not receive any of your Federal Work-Study award.

-If you would like to add Federal Work-Study to your financial aid package, please email Stephanie Covington with the KU Financial Aid Office at email@example.com to find out if you are eligible.
+If you would like to add Federal Work-Study to your financial aid package, please email Zachary Puckett with the KU Financial Aid Office at firstname.lastname@example.org to find out if you are eligible.
 If eligible, you will need to fill out a form to request a Federal Work-Study award.

-Our online application will open on May 17, 2019 with a priority application deadline of June 3, 2019.
-The final deadline for applications will be July 1, 2019.
+Our online application opens mid-May each year (see main Emerging Scholars page for specific date.
+There is a priority application deadline of June 1st.
+The final deadline for applications is July 31st.

 For any job at KU, you will need to bring a few key documents to verify you’re eligible to work and to set up direct deposit of your paycheck.
 You might start tracking these documents down now so that you have them ready to bring with you to campus in August.
 You will need: